tidepool-org/blip/packages/viz/docs/StartHere.md

-# @tidepool/viz developer guide
+# tidepool-viz developer guide

-This repository, which is published to [npm](https://www.npmjs.com/ 'node package manager') as [@tidepool/viz](https://www.npmjs.com/package/@tidepool/viz 'npm: @tidepool/viz') is a library providing data visualization components and state management tools for use in [blip](https://github.com/tidepool-org/blip 'GitHub: blip'), Tidepool's main web application for people with type 1 diabetes and their care teams to view and contextualize (via notes) the PwD's diabetes device data.
+This repository, which is published to [npm](https://www.npmjs.com/ 'node package manager') as [tidepool-viz](https://www.npmjs.com/package/tidepool-viz 'npm: tidepool-viz') is a library providing data visualization components and state management tools for use in [blip](https://github.com/tidepool-org/blip 'GitHub: blip'), Tidepool's main web application for people with type 1 diabetes and their care teams to view and contextualize (via notes) the PwD's diabetes device data.

 As you're getting ready to develop code in this repository, we recommend starting with the following documents: